-

 To do this, it might be helpful to break it down into categories: Mental Self-Care, Physical Self-Care, Emotional Self-Care, and Spiritual Self-Care.
 You can also include a category for Professional Self-Care, which would include self-care practices that can support you while you’re at work.

-When you’re making your plan, try not to make it too overwhelming–and even more, make it something that actually feels exciting for you.
+When you’re making your plan, try not to make it too overwhelming—and just as importantly, make it something that actually feels exciting for you.
 Don’t throw in things just because you think you should do them.
 Fill it with activities that feel good and right for you.

 Here are some ideas for different types of self-care practices you can include in your plan: